nsubiron/SublimeSuricate/docs/quick-guide.md

 profile.
 To take a look at your user profile use _"Suricate: View Profiles"_.
 This generates a list of your active commands as well as lists for each individual profile found in your packages directory tree.
-Take into account that the commands active in your user profile are not necessarily available, whether or not a command can be used depends on the set of flags given by the command itself, these flags are updated in a per-view basis.
+Take into account that the commands active in your user profile are not necessarily available in Sublime Text, whether or not a command can be used depends on the set of flags given by the command definition.
+These flags are updated in a per-view basis and they may be active or not depending on things as current platform, whether the current buffer exists on disk or if it is under a source control system as git or svn.

 ## Commands